check-spelling-sandbox/Codeberg-org/PrivacyPolicy.md

 Personal data may only be processed by the association bodies which are responsible for the respective tasks.
 This specifically means that:

-- The executive board can process all membership details & payment information in order to fulfil their tasks according to our bylaws.
+- The members of the executive board can process all membership details & payment information in order to fulfil their duties according to the bylaws.
 - The cash auditors can access bank statements and other financial details, but must only use the data to fulfil the task of auditing the association's finances.
+- The moderation team can access private repositories & additional metadata required to investigate potential violations of our terms.
+- The appointed infrastructure admins can potentially access all resources stored on our servers, as required for maintaining our infrastructure neccessary to provide Codeberg's services, as well as to provide tooling to support association members in their association work.
 - Every association member must legally be able to acquire a list of contact details (e.g. email address) of all association members.
-- The infrastructure team can access all resources stored on our servers, as required for maintaining our infrastructure neccessary to provide Codeberg's services, as well as to provide tooling to support association members in their association work.
+- Tasks involving processing personal data may be delegated to other people within the association by the responsible person.

-Some third parties might be involved with processing personal data under a specific data processing agreement, for example the Deutsche Skatbank, Hetzner Online GmbH or IN Berlin.
-The full & updated list can be requested through the presidium.
+Some third parties might be involved with processing personal data under a specific data processing agreement.
+The full list is attached below.

 ## 5 Data Retention

 - Account details are stored at most until the deletion of the account.
-- Membership details are stored until 3 years after the membership has ended.
+- Membership details are stored at most until 3 years after the membership has ended.
-- Technical metadata like IP addresses may not be stored for more than 3 days.
+- Technical metadata like IP addresses may not be stored for more than 7 days.
+- Personal data may exist in encrypted backups for up to 10 years, but will be purged upon the restoration of the backup if the data retention period is exceeded.
+- In general, personal data is stored according to German law.

 ## 6 Data Subject Rights